 Here is another great track from Love Em and Leave Em.
 This is a song that has a pure classic eighties glam metal vibe.
 It has a big sound to it and all of the instruments are very well played.
 This track easily competes with a lot of the other bands in the scene who were far more successful.
 It really is a shame that Roxx Gang were around at the wrong time as they could have been one the greats of the genre.

 # 7 – I’m On Fire

-Up next is a track from the band’s album Old, New Borrowed and Blue released in 1998.
-Here the band have moved on with their sound, it is now more in the vein of hard rock than glam metal.
+Up next is a track from the band’s album Old, New Borrowed and Blue, released in 1998.
+Here the band has moved on with their sound; it is now more in the vein of hard rock than glam metal.
 It has a great guitar riff and arguably sounds better than a lot of their earlier material.
 They certainly pull it off well.
-It is an album where they were clearly attempting to move with the times but ultimately they did not gain any greater success with it.
+It is an album where they were clearly attempting to move with the times but ultimately, they did not gain any greater success with it.
 And no, this is not the same as the Bruce Springsteen song.